 - The single-entity and combination ARB products are FDA-approved for the treatment of HTN, and most are generically available.
-Some ARBs have additional indications for HF, diabetic nephropathy, or CV risk reduction in certain high-risk populations. - Evidence-based guidelines recognize the important role ARBs play in the treatment of HTN and other CV and renal diseases.
-The current ACC/AHA guidelines recommend a BP goal of < 130/80 mm Hg for most patients (Whelton et al 2017). - ARBs have demonstrated efficacy in lowering SBP and DBP in patients with HTN. - Head-to-head trials have not consistently demonstrated superiority of one ARB compared to another. - Clinical trials assessing the ARB combination products in the treatment of HTN have demonstrated that, in general, dual therapy combinations of ARBs plus either HCTZ, nebivolol, or amlodipine achieve greater reductions in BP and higher BP control rates compared to monotherapy regimens.
-Head-to-head trials have not consistently demonstrated superiority of one combination product over another. - ARBs have generally demonstrated comparable efficacy to ACE-Is across indications. - Studies have demonstrated that the combination of 2 inhibitors of the RAAS, including an ACE-I with an ARB, provides no renal or CV benefits and increased risk of adverse events, including hyperkalemia, hypotension, and renal dysfunction.
+Some ARBs have additional indications for HF, diabetic nephropathy, or CV risk reduction in certain high-risk populations. - Sacubitril/valsartan is FDA-approved for HF and is the sole agent in this class approved for HF in pediatric patients. - Evidence-based guidelines recognize the important role ARBs play in the treatment of HTN and other CV and renal diseases.
+The current ACC/AHA guidelines recommend a BP goal of < 130/80 mm Hg for most patients (Arnett et al 2019, Whelton et al 2018).

+• ARBs have demonstrated efficacy in lowering SBP and DBP in patients with HTN.

+- Head-to-head trials have not consistently demonstrated superiority of one ARB compared to another. - Clinical trials assessing the ARB combination products in the treatment of HTN have demonstrated that, in general, dual therapy combinations of ARBs plus either HCTZ or amlodipine achieve greater reductions in BP and higher BP control rates compared to monotherapy regimens.
+Head-to-head trials have not consistently demonstrated superiority of one combination product over another. - $\circ$ ARBs have generally demonstrated comparable efficacy to ACE-Is across indications. - Studies have demonstrated that the combination of 2 inhibitors of the RAAS, including an ACE-I with an ARB, provides no renal or CV benefits and increases the risk of adverse events, including hyperkalemia, hypotension, and renal dysfunction.
 All agents in this class have safety warnings against combined use. - All ARBs have a boxed warning for use in pregnancy and are contraindicated in patients with DM who are also receiving aliskiren therapy.
-Other warnings include hypotension, renal failure, and hyperkalemia. - Common adverse effects of ARBs include hypotension, dizziness, back pain, and headache. - Current guidelines recommend ARBs as a first-line therapy for patients with HTN, DM with microalbuminuria, stable CAD with HTN, and post-MI (Amsterdam et al 2014, de Boer et al 2017, Go et al 2014, Rosendorff et al 2015, Weber et al 2014, Whelton et al 2017). - Due to differences in the activity of the RAAS, ARBs are often less effective as HTN monotherapy in black patients; CCBs and thiazide diuretics should be used as first-line options in these patients. - Recent guideline updates from the ACC/AHA/HFSA state that in patients with chronic symptomatic HFrEF NYHA Class II or III who tolerate an ACE-I or ARB, replacement by an ARNI is recommended to further reduce morbidity and mortality (Yancy et al 2016, Yancy et al 2017).
+Other warnings include hypotension, renal failure, and hyperkalemia. - Common adverse effects of ARBs include hypotension, dizziness, back pain, and headache. - Current guidelines recommend ARBs as a first-line therapy for patients with HTN, DM with microalbuminuria, stable CAD with HTN, and post-MI (Amsterdam et al 2014, de Boer et al 2017, Go et al 2014, Rosendorff et al 2015, Unger et al 2020, Whelton et al 2018).